fusionjs/fusionjs/README.md

 - `token: Token<TService>` - Required.
 The token used to look up the registered plugin that resolves to `TService`.
 - `service: TService` - The service provided by the registered plugin.

 If no plugin has been registered to this token, an exception is thrown.
+If you intend you use an optional Token, you can suppress this exception by using `useService(Token.optional)`.

 #### ServiceConsumer